PublicVar/angular-country-state/README.md

 ## Description

 This Angularjs directive add 2 select boxes.
 One for selecting the country and one for the state.
+It based on the script written by [Shafiul Azam](https://bdhacker.wordpress.com/2009/11/21/adding-dropdown-country-state-list-dynamically-into-your-html-form-by-javascript/)

 ## Installation